 Programs funded with unrestricted funds

-Prior to 2011, unrestricted funds accounted for a very small portion of SCI's total funding.11 SCI told us that this funding was primarily used to fund treatments in regions of Cote d'Ivoire and Mozambique.12
+Prior to 2011, unrestricted funds accounted for a very small portion of SCI's total funding.15 SCI told us that this funding was primarily used to fund treatments in regions of Cote d'Ivoire and Mozambique.16

-In part due to GiveWell's recommendation, between November 2011 and October 2012, SCI received about $2 million.
-Over the same period it spent about $637,000 and made spending commitments totaling $1.37 million (details in our November 2012 update).
-SCI told us that it has spent (and plans to spend) these funds in three main categories:13
+In part due to GiveWell's recommendation, between November 2011 and October 2013, SCI received about $4.4 million in unrestricted funds.
+Over the same period it spent about $2.3 million and made spending commitments totaling $1.8 million (details in our October 2013 update).
+SCI told us that it has spent these funds in three main categories:17

-- Starting new deworming programs in countries where SCI has not worked before.
+- Supporting country programs not funded by DFID or other restricted funds (71% of spending).
+These funds have primarily been used to start new deworming programs in countries where SCI has not worked before.
 SCI hopes that by using unrestricted funds to get national treatment programs started in these countries, it will attract large grants from major donors, such as the UK's Department for International Development (DFID), to continue the programs.
+As of October 2013, DFID is considering funding deworming programs in two of these countries: Ethiopia and DRC.

-- Supplementing restricted funding in the set of countries supported by a grant from DFID.
+- Supplementing restricted funding in the set of countries supported by a grant from DFID (13% of spending).

-- Funding a variety of organizational costs including the salary of a staff member and staff travel.
+- Funding a variety of organizational costs including the salary of a staff member and staff travel (16% of spending).

 In addition, SCI has received some smaller grants for a variety of projects, including:

 - Research.
-SCI has received a number of smaller grants to carry out research related to NTD control.14
+SCI has received a number of smaller grants to carry out research related to NTD control.18

 - NTD treatment programs funded by individuals.
-SCI has received restricted funds from individuals to fund treatment in Uganda (on islands in Lake Victoria) and Burundi.15
+SCI has received restricted funds from individuals to fund treatment in Uganda (on islands in Lake Victoria), Burundi, and Rwanda.19

 - Other NTD-related activities.
-SCI has also used funding from individuals for surgeries for hydrocele (a symptom of lymphatic filariasis) in Niger, and health education and water and sanitation programs in Burundi.16
+SCI has also used funding from individuals for surgeries for hydrocele (a symptom of lymphatic filariasis) in Niger, and health education and water and sanitation programs in Burundi.20

 Overall spending breakdown